DAX hits record high as weak euro boosts European shares

 Telecom Italia surged 7.7 percent, which traders said was down to expectations of a consolidation in the domestic mobile phone sector.

-Germany's DAX, whose constituents include major exporters BMW and Volkswagen, closed up 2.7 percent at 11,805.99 points - a record closing level for the index.
+Germany's DAX, whose constituents include major exporters BMW and Volkswagen (VOWG_p.DE), closed up 2.7 percent at 11,805.99 points - a record closing level for the index.

 The broader pan-European FTSEurofirst 300 index rose 1.5 percent while the euro zone's Euro STOXX 50 index climbed 2.3 percent to 3,649.54 points.